MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/getting-started.md

 ```

  `mscs status` may take a few seconds to return results because it runs a query.
-Additionally, during the world's first 20 seconds after startup, the status will return a `running: query server offline` message as it waits for the world to startup.
+Additionally, during the world's first 20-60 seconds after startup, the status will return a `world starting up` message as it waits for the world to fully finish starting up.
 Please try running the status command again after a short wait if you receive this message.

 ---